icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 > SMALL DESCRIPTION OF THE AWESOME HACKING SPOT AND WHY IT IS SO AWESOME :D

-Webpage: PLACE WEBPAGE (https://github.com/daviddias/awesome-hacking-locations/blob/master/IF NOT AVAILABLE, USE FOURSQUARE SHORT URL)
+Webpage: PLACE WEBPAGE (IF NOT AVAILABLE, USE FOURSQUARE SHORT URL)

 Wifi | Power | Climatization  | Address | Open Hours
 ---- | ----- | -------------- | ------- | ----------